snoonetIRC/website/README.md

 ### Running the dev server

-To start the dev server in watch mode (automatically recompiling your scripts), run the following command in the project root:
+To start the dev server in watch mode (automatically recompiling your HTML and CSS), run the following command in the project root:

 ```bash
 hugo server